-Dr. Allen Caver Quackenbush was born on the 1st of November, 1861 in Percy Twp, Northumberland County in Ontario.
+Dr. Allen Caver Quackenbush was born on the 1st of November, 1861 in Percy Twp, (Northumberland County), Ontario.
 He was the 2nd of 9 children born to Israel Quackenbush and the former Susan Margaret Gerow.
-His siblings included; Cora, Matilda, Nancy, William, James, Israel, and twins Gilbert and Wilbert.
+His great-grandfather was a United Empire Loyalist, immigrating from Pennsylvania.
+Dr. Quackenbush’s parents were farmers and his siblings were; Cora, Matilda, Nancy, William, James, Israel, and twins Gilbert and Wilbert.
 By 1871, the family had moved to Harwich, Twp, in Chatham-Kent.
 His parents were farmers.

 Dr. Quackenbush taught school in Chatham-Kent for 6 years before going to medical school.

 He married Jane Brown on the 6th of January, 1886 in Blenheim.
-She was born on the 9th of March, 1864, the daughter of John Brown and the former Mary Hackney.
+She was born in Howard Twp (Chatham-Kent) on the 9th of March, 1864, the daughter of John Brown and the former Mary Hackney.
 Mrs. Quackenbush was the youngest of 5 children.
-Her siblings were; Mary, Adelbert, Phoebe and George.
+Her parents were farmers and her siblings were; Mary, Adelbert, Phoebe and George.

 Dr. Quackenbush graduated M.D.,C.M. in 1892.
 He joined the College of Physicians and Surgeons on the 31st of May, 1892.